2021, like 2020, has remained unpredictable but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

 - Be personal – use their name and preferences in SMS campaigns to give your messaging a human touch.

-6. Consider COVID trends
+6. Consider emerging trends

 7. Curate gift guides or collections

-In the lead up to Black Friday, not every customer will want to do in-depth research on the best deals or the best options.
+As we mentioned above, not every customer will want to do in-depth research on the best deals or the best options.
 In fact, there’s a large segment of lazy BFCM shoppers who prefer to shop last-minute and look specifically for collections that tell them what is best.

 8. Create urgency and time limits

-When one of your bricks and mortar customers moved online, adding text promotions to their ecommerce sales saw immediate uplift in purchases within 10-15 minutes of a broadcast.
+When one of your bricks and mortar customers moved online, adding text promotions to their ecommerce sales saw an immediate uplift in purchases within 10-15 minutes of a broadcast.

 That’s why you should make full use of business text’s urgency with time limits.

-Adding a time-limit to any text promotions will get customers moving then and now.
+Adding a time limit to any text promotions will get customers moving then and now.
 Whether it’s the 24-hour pre-sale prior to the start of BFCM, or an extra 20% off during BFCM within an hour of their last purchase.

 - Cart abandonment

 We’ll talk a little bit more about this in the next section but recouping customers who’ve lost interest in a cart is often difficult because you need to recapture them fast.
-Adding a time-limit to a cart abandonment text campaign further encourages them to purchase right then and there.
+Adding a time limit to a cart abandonment text campaign further encourages them to purchase right then and there.

 9. Recapture their carts

-- Send a follow-up text between 10 – 15 minutes later.
+- Send a follow-up text

 10. Humanise your comms

-This is personal and its business.
+This is personal and it’s business.

 Set yourself apart from the competitors in your category by getting personal with your customer.
 Use what you know about them to add insight to your text communications and marketing.
 This shows customers you care about creating the right relationship with them.